Before You Register

 - Meet with an academic advisor.

 - Read the Course Schedule – either online or in printed copy.
 The student is responsible for knowing the information concerning his/her courses and billing.
-Course changes do occur – check the updated course schedule in Student Services (FSM 101).
+Course changes do occur – check the updated course schedule in Student Services (FSM Building, room 101).